fxsitecompat/www.fxsitecompat.dev/content/docs/2019/tls-1-0-and-1-1-are-now-deprecated-disabled-in-nightly.md

 Make sure to enable the newer versions of TLS on your server so it remains safe and available.
 See [this Mozilla Hacks blog post](https://hacks.mozilla.org/2019/05/tls-1-0-and-1-1-removal-update/) for more information.

 **Update**: Starting with Firefox 73, TLS 1.0 and 1.1 are disabled in the Beta channel as well.

+**Update 2**: [Firefox 74](https://www.fxsitecompat.dev/en-CA/docs/2020/tls-1-0-1-1-support-has-been-removed/) has removed the support from all the channels.